MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/device-mode/override-user-agent.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="override-the-user-agent-string-from-microsoft-edge-devtools"></a>Substituir a cadeia de caracteres de agente do usuário do Microsoft Edge DevTools
+# <a name="override-the-user-agent-string-from-microsoft-edge-devtools"></a>Substituir a cadeia de caracteres de agente do usuário Microsoft Edge DevTools

-Para substituir a [cadeia de caracteres de][MDNUserAgent] agente do usuário do Microsoft Edge DevTools:
+Para substituir a [cadeia de caracteres de][MDNUserAgent] agente do usuário Microsoft Edge DevTools:

 1. Selecione `Control` + `Shift` + `P` \(Windows, Linux\) `Command` + `Shift` + `P` ou \(macOS\) para abrir o **Menu de Comando**.